hyosung11/Launch-School/Courses/journal.md

 05:49 Happy New Year 2022!
 All is well.
 My meditation timer is running.

 07:51 Alex was late but we did study together for about an hour.

+## 20220102 일요일

+15:07 Back after reffing this morning.

+18:47 Working on JavaScript Basic problems.